Ameeka-Patel/Maze-Game/README.md

 ## Other Features ##
 - once the program is launched, maze construction will be animated by tearing down 1 wall at a time
+- there is a wrong moves counter for BFS, DFS, and manual mode

 - "n" - generate a completely new square maze
 - "t" - generate a completely new hexagonal maze